cn0047/stash/ed/ad/graph.md

 Topological Sorting don't have to be unique.
 Won't work for non Directed Acyclic Graph (DAG).

 Topological sort - graph traversal in which each node visited after all its dependencies are visited.

-* Kahn's Algorithm.
+**Kahn's algorithm** - find vertices without incoming edges, remove them from graph, repeat until: all nodes checked or there only nodes with incoming edges (cycle).
+Use it to check whether graph is DAG.

 * Tarjan's Algorithm.